How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 👉 Tip:

-👉 Tip: In addition to nonslip grips and snowshoes, gaiters also help stabilize the lower part of the pants and prevent snagging on bindings or spikes.
+In addition to microspikes or snowshoes, gaiters help keep pant cuffs secure and prevent snagging on bindings or traction elements.

 Fjällräven backpack in a winter setting, covered with snow, with a bottle in the side pocket and a figure in gloves standing in the background.
 Photo: Rigad

 A backpack you can rely on even in winter.
-Robust material, easily accessible pockets, and space for a thermos or extra layers — exactly what you need when the weather changes faster than planned.
+Durable materials, easily accessible pockets, and enough space for a thermos or spare layers—exactly what you need when conditions change faster than planned.

-In winter, it's always better to have a few extra grams in your backpack than to risk returning wet, cold, or without energy.
-A well-packed backpack saves you energy, helps when the weather worsens, and ensures you have all the essentials on hand — from warmth to navigation.
+In winter, it is always better to carry a few extra grams in your backpack than to risk returning wet, cold, or depleted of energy.
+A well-packed backpack conserves energy, helps you cope with deteriorating weather, and ensures you have essential equipment readily available—from warmth to navigation.

 The following list is based on proven practice in winter terrain.
-It does not contain "unnecessary items," but things that really make sense.
+It avoids unnecessary items and focuses on gear that genuinely makes a difference.

-• warm beverage helps regulate body temperature and increases comfort
+• a warm drink helps regulate body temperature and significantly improves comfort

-• tea, broth, or isotonic drink — ideally 1 liter per person
+• tea, broth, or an isotonic drink—ideally around 1 liter per person

-• always fill the thermos with a hot drink to the brim (better insulation)
+• always fill the thermos completely with a hot liquid to improve heat retention

 👉 Tip:

-• quick energy: protein and energy bars, chocolate, nuts, dried fruit
+• fast energy: energy or protein bars, chocolate, nuts, dried fruit

-• medium-fast energy: dried meat, mini sandwiches, salty snacks
+• medium-release energy: jerky, mini sandwiches, salty snacks

 🔵 First Aid Kit